Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout

 \subsection{Probabilistic Agent Dropout}

 Let the probability of dropout for agent $n$ be $1-\beta_n$, which is sampled independently of the other agents.
-Let the vector of probabilities be denoted by $B=[\beta_1,\dots,\beta_N]$.
-Let the vector $W$ denote a realization of the system via binary flags where $w_n = 1$ means the agent is in the system and $w_n = 0$ means the agent has left the system.
+Let the vector of probabilities be denoted by $B=[\beta_1,\dots,\beta_N]$. \bluethree{Let the vector $W$ denote a realization of the system via binary flags where $w_n = 1$ means the agent is in the system (i.e., active) and $w_n = 0$ means the agent has left the system (i.e., inactive).
 Define the shorthand $\N_W = \{n|w_n = 1\}$ to be the set of agents active within the system, and similarly the shorthand $-\N_{W} = \{n|w_n = 0\}$ to be the set of dropped agents.
 Note that fixing a $W$ is equivalent to sampling a graph with edge weights associated with $n\in -\N_W$ set to zero and $n\in\N_W$ set to one.
 Finally, let the \emph{expected system} be the graph resulting from taking the expectation of the edge weights across all $W$.
 The MDP parameters must be adjusted to account for these new graph connections, as shown in Figure \ref{fig: system ex}.}